Togrofi/kindel/README.md

 ## Installation

-1. Download `notmuch-kindel.el` to your Emacs configuration directory
+1. Download `kindel.el` to your Emacs configuration directory
 2. Add to your init file:

 ```elisp